-5.15 Funding for Change
+Funding for Change

-The Council has budgeted for significant resource to be spent on IMP / transformation, in recognition of the timescales required for transformative change and the need to free up officer time to spend on this.
-Projected capital receipts of £2.5 million are budgeted to be utilised for service transformation over the four year period (2018/19 to 2021/22) for which Scottish Government granted flexibility for the application of capital receipts.
-In addition to this, the Council has ear-marked £2.7 million reserves for transformation / council priorities and budgets to spend a further £0.5 million in 2019/20 and £0.6 million in 2020/21 on investment in change.
-The total "war chest" for transformation is therefore £6.3 million.
-Investment on this scale will only be possible if the Council achieves budget reductions to balance the budget once free reserves are reduced to the Council's policy minimum.
+- 5.12 The Council has budgeted for significant resource to be spent on IMP / transformation, in recognition of the timescales required for transformation change and the need to free up officer time to send on this.
+Projected capital receipts of £2.5 million are budgeted to be utilised for service transformation over the three year period for which Scottish Government granted flexibility for the application of capital receipts.
+In addition to this, the Council has ear-marked £2.7 million reserves for transformation / council priorities and budget to spend a further £0.5 million in 2019/20 and £0.9 million in 2020/21 on investment in change.
+The total "war chest" for transformation is therefore £6.6 million. - 5.13 Community Empowerment has been a key part of the Council's transformation agenda and good progress is being made with the transfer of town halls to community groups.
+Work will continue with our communities looking at areas where community groups could be approached to deliver services which traditionally have been delivered by the Council. - 5.14 Continued work on the IMP will establish more firmly the level of savings which this Programme can be expected to generate.
+Whilst this will be the focus of work on financial sustainability in the near future, further work will be developed to complement the IMP and supplement savings which might be generated.
+Such work is likely to include: - Further definition of what can be considered to be the core level of service offered by the Council in all areas, which the aim of reducing to the core, discontinuing or transferring to the community services which are not priorities for the Council or Scottish Government;